NeoGeographyToolkit/StereoPipeline/docs/stereodefault.rst

     If ``--right-image-crop-win`` is used, replaced the right image cropped to that window with this clip.

+accept-provided-mapproj-dem
+    Accept the DEM provided on the command line as the one mapprojection was done with, even if it disagrees with the DEM recorded in the geoheaders of input images.

 threads (*integer*) (default = 0)
     Select the number of threads to use for each process.
 If 0, use the value in ~/.vwrc.